11x3/ilvmx/README.md

-# Internet Land of Magic
+# Internet Land of #virtual Magic and #excitement.

 ILVMX is an `internet load virtual module exchange` or functionally minded cloud app server with function-level exchange.